Skip to main content

 We know there’s never a good time to close the railway and that any cancellation of the daytime Monday to Friday service is likely to cause considerable disruption.
 However, for some improvement projects, closing the line for a week (or a bit longer for big projects) will get the essential engineering work done much more quickly and efficiently.

-Below are some of the key upcoming midweek daytime engineering blockades (which may also include work on Saturday, Sunday and Bank Holidays) taking place over the next couple of months:
+Some of the key upcoming midweek daytime engineering blockades (which may also include work on Saturday, Sunday and Bank Holidays) taking place will be published below:

 • When is the work taking place?
-Sunday 18 May to Sunday 27 July
+Monday 11 May to Sunday 20 September 2026 (end date subject to confirmation)

 • When is the work taking place?
-Saturday 2 August to Friday 22 August, with further work scheduled until Spring 2026
+Sunday 26 July to Sunday 16 August 2026

 Longer Term Railway Improvement Projects